mfmull/TBA/README.md

 - Satellite-derived indicators processed using **Google Earth Engine (GEE)**
 - Vector spatial operations on aquifer and basin geometries

 Large raw datasets are **not included in the repository** due to GitHub file size limits.
+Note that all analysis scripts run on pre-processed data that are included in the repository.
+Preprocessing scripts requiring raw data (and producing the processed data on which the other scripts run) are marked with an asterisk in the inventory

 ---